weijie-lim/CS608_recommender_systems_movie_recommender_chatbot_UniCRS/README.md

 Our Telebot implemented is suitable only for one user at current.
 The conversations are cached and duplicated in both the src/data/redial and src/data/redial_gen folders.
 Further work could be explored at deploying this chatbot at scale in a distributed manner.

+## For further queries of the implementation of the chatbot

+Please email me at wjlim.2022@mitb.smu.edu.sg

 ## Acknowledgement